What Are Nanodiscs - Copolymers

 The reactivity ratios of styrene and acrylic acid allow for a highly alternating monomer sequence in the copolymer (1).
 This means that they are more homogeneous and presumably more efficient than copolymers that are less homogeneous.

 Excess AASTY copolymer can be removed by dialysis after nanodisc formation (3).
-This is because the dispersity of the polymer's molecular weight distribution is low and the molecular weights are highly controlled in the reversible addition−fragmentation chain-transfer reaction used to synthesize AASTY.
+This is because the dispersity of the Copolymers molecular weight distribution is low and the molecular weights are highly controlled in the reversible addition−fragmentation chain-transfer reaction used to synthesize AASTY.
 Figure 9 illustrates this.

 Size distribution of AASTY based nanodiscs compared to other synthetic nandiscs